 Usability

 Here’s the problem: the Sport is stiff.
 It’s one of the hardest Lock-Jaw collars to put on and take off, second only to the Machine.
-One-handed use is basically out of the question.
-You almost always need:
+One-handed use is out of the question.
+You always need:

 - one hand to stabilize the sleeve (so it doesn’t spin)